udaydontula/product-management/README.md

 # Product Management

 ## Description
-This is a Quarkus-based REST API for managing products.
+This is a **Quarkus Reactive REST API** for managing products.
-It provides endpoints to create, read, update, delete, check stock availability, and retrieve products sorted by price.
+It provides **non-blocking, reactive endpoints** to create, read, update, delete, check stock availability, and retrieve products sorted by price.
+The implementation uses **Quarkus Reactive Routes, Hibernate Reactive with Panache, and Mutiny** for async operations.

 ---

 ## Prerequisites
 - Java 17+
 - Maven 3.8+
-- MySQL 8+
+- MySQL 8+ (Reactive driver support)
 - IDE (IntelliJ / VS Code / Eclipse)

 ---